Deepansh04/Hackerrank-auomatic-coderuuner/README.md

 # Hackerrank-auomatic-coderuuner
-It automatically runs the code for first ques for beginners
+It automatically runs the code for first question for beginners